• Skip to primary navigation

 Sound confusing?
 It’s not if you prepare a bit before arriving.

-While you really don’t need to know much German or Italian to enjoy your visit in South Tyrol, you’ll get more out of your trip if you familiarize yourself with keywords and phrases.
+While you really don’t need to know much German or Italian to enjoy your visit to South Tyrol, you’ll get more out of your trip if you familiarize yourself with keywords and phrases.
 Most locals are bilingual so they will appreciate you making the effort.
 We recommend picking the language that comes easiest to you and sticking to it throughout your trip.
 This will simplify everything from navigating roadways to ordering “vino” or “wein”.

 4. Sip Wines of the Alpine Kind